How To Find Internal Links to a Page (3 Proven Methods)

 Screenshot of Screaming Frog interface with highlights on the search bar and start button

-Select the URL for which you want to find incoming internal links.
-At the bottom of the screen, click “Inlinks.”
-This will reveal all of the incoming links to the targeted page.
+At the bottom of the screen, locate and click the “Inlinks” section.
+This will reveal all of the incoming links pointing to the targeted page.

 Screenshot of Screaming Frog interface with highlights on the Inlinks, filters, and scroller

 Screaming Frog’s internal links report is comprehensive.
-You can adjust the filters above, such as the link type and link origin.
-Users can also swipe the results sideways to explore the columns from which they can extract valuable insights.
-Here are a few important ones:
+You can adjust the filters above, such as the Link type and Link origin.

 • From: the source pages where the internal links come from